Argumentative essay writing guidlines

 In this method, a writer states an argument of their work and then presents a refuting statement.

 It involves writing some points that will be included in your essay.
-You should state your claim about the topic, your view, and some information to support your claim.
+You should state your claim about the topic, view, and information to support your claim.

 b) Develop your Argument.